The greater also serves for the lesser?

 Owning a big house is like paying for a space for unnecessary things

 Japanese small houses are full of little ingenuity.
 The basic modular bathroom (see the above image) is a great invention.
 It’s widely adopted in many budget hotels and studio apartments to make more space for the main room.
 Sliding doors are another feature of Japanese small rooms.
 They minimize dead space, different from hinged doors.
-Speaking of dead space, tension rods are very useful and essential for government officials to minimize dead space.
+Speaking of dead space, tension rods are very useful and essential for people like government officials to minimize dead space.
 They can be used in between something as not only hanger pipes but also a shelf with a board on them.
 It’s always fun to think where to set tension rods to use space efficiently.

-Let’s enjoy space efficiency!
+Let’s enjoy space efficiency with Japanese furniture!

 Small houses are not that bad, aren’t they?
 What’s the point to keep on paying for a space only to keep things that you rarely use or that you don’t even remember owning?
 You might want to re-think if you need a big house.
 For your information, we have survived in this rabbit-hutch market, and we always develop furniture with space efficiency in our mind.
 I’m sure our furniture will be a good help for indecisive customers in the coming era.